assanbayg/assanbayg/README.md

 ## Projects

-- 🔧 Currently working on [dselect], an app that combines Generative AI and Healthcare.
+- 🔧 Currently working on [dselect](https://github.com/assanbayg/dselect), an app that combines Generative AI and Healthcare.
 - 🌐 Check out my [GitHub Repositories](https://github.com/assanbayg) for more projects and contributions.

 ## Future Plans